 In practice, it’s usually better to use a probe to reach into the center of the line.
 When using a probe, orientation is less important.
 Usually, a vertical nozzle on top of the line is preferred because it allows heavy solids to fall back into the process pipe.

 Generally, the nozzle shouldn’t be in the bottom of a horizontal pipe as solids will fall into it and increase the difficulty of sample conditioning.
 If you must use an existing bottom nozzle, install a probe that reaches into the center one-third of the pipe diameter.

 Before settling upon your final tap location, remember that your choice of probe (or no probe) will determine the orientation and diameter of the nozzle and its end fittings.
 Once you select a probe, revisit your chosen location to check the physical space available for installation and maintenance work.
 Verify there’s enough clearance for fabricating the nozzle, maintaining the process isolation valve and withdrawing the probe.
 Also consider accessibility and lighting.
 A simple tap and pipe probe might require only a small platform and ladder but a field station will need a full platform and lighting.

 LEARN MORE ABOUT SAMPLING SYSTEMS

 This is the first article in a three-part series.
-The second part will discuss when to use a probe for sampling while the third will cover how to orient probes.
+The second part (Should You Use a Probe for Sampling?) discusses when to use a probe for sampling while the third will cover how to orient probes.
 All three articles are adapted from “Industrial Sampling Systems: Reliable Design and Maintenance for Process Analyzers,” a process sampling textbook authored by Tony Waters and published in 2013 by Swagelok Company.
 For more information, visit www.industrial-sampling-systems.com.